-When tanners split the hides, the outer most portion is known as the 'Top Grain' with the remainder known as the 'splits'.
-Tyler at Rugged Materials does a great job illustrating this in the video below.
+When tanners split the hides, the outermost portion is known as the 'Top Grain' with the remainder known as the 'splits'.

-Full Top Grain leather is considered to be the highest quality leather and is very durable.
+Full Top Grain leather is considered to be the highest quality real leather and is very durable.

 This chart below is a bit confusing but shows the area near the top of the grain as more structurally sound, whereas when you get near the bottom, or near the 'splits', the hide loses a lot of its durability.